 Cpanel is very robust and full-featured, but the issue with Cpanel is that it can sometimes be overwhelming because of all the myriad menu options.

 Hpanel is a simplified, streamlined, and proprietary version of Cpanel.
-Hpanel has pretty much everything a website owner would need:
+Hpanel has pretty much everything you can ask from a website builder and a website owner would need:

 - Auto-installing popular CMS systems like WordPress: this is essential to get your website set up with no coding experience